 Food Chemistry: What’s the difference between ghee and butter?

 For long, ghee and butter have been reputed as great sources of fat in our dietary plans.
-Be it under the name of organic A2 cow ghee or desi ghee, fats have been considered an essential part of our diet.
+Be it under the name of organic A2 cow ghee, desi ghee, makkhan, butter, oil, etc. fats have been considered an essential part of our diet.

 Our mothers’ and grandmothers’ endless efforts to add an extra spoon of ghee to our food cannot be forgotten.
 But since butter came into the scene, the rivalry between desi ghee supporters and modern butter promoters cannot be neglected.

-But a question arises here, what is the significant difference between ghee and butter?
+But a question arises here, is there even a difference between ghee and butter?

 Difference between Ghee and Butter: Formation & Properties